 many new commands to improve the usability of our application, as well as to handle the diverse behaviors and interactions

-.
+of Person and Exam.
 This required a significant amount of effort to ensure that the new features were

 implemented correctly and seamlessly integrated with the existing features.